Developer Guide

 Understanding the Schema

-The FundsXML schema is defined in an XML Schema Definition (XSD) file.
-This file acts as the rulebook, specifying all allowed elements, data types, and hierarchies.
+The FundsXML schema is defined in an XSD file that acts as the rulebook — specifying all allowed elements, data types and hierarchies.
 A deep understanding of the schema is key to a successful implementation.

-XSD as the Source of Truth: The XSD file is the definitive reference for what constitutes a valid FundsXML document.
+• XSD as the Source of Truth: the definitive reference for a valid FundsXML document.
 It enforces data types, element order, and cardinality.

-Modular Structure: The schema is modular, with different sections for different data types (e.g., portfolio data, static fund data, transaction data).
-This allows you to use only the parts you need.
+• Modular Structure: different sections for different data types (portfolio, static fund, transaction data) — use only the parts you need.

-Exploring the Schema: Use an XML editor (like FreeXMLToolit, XMLSpy or VS Code with an XML extension) or an online schema viewer to explore the main components like Portfolio, Fund, and Asset.
-This will help you visualize the data relationships.
+• Exploring the Schema: use an XML editor (FreeXmlToolkit, XMLSpy, VS Code) or an online schema viewer to explore Portfolio, Fund and Asset.

 Key Schema Nodes

 The root element for every FundsXML document.
-It contains header information like the schema version and creation timestamp, and acts as the main container for all other data nodes.
+It holds header information like the schema version and creation timestamp, and acts as the main container for all other data nodes.

 <?xml version="1.0" encoding="UTF-8"?>